Call Us: 01239 615865 View Cart |

 My first love when I started painting many years ago, was painting wildlife.
 Big cats were, and still are, a favourite of mine, and I made this Siberian Tiger painting into a short step-by-step demo a few years ago.
 One of the main reasons this painting works is the use of complimentary colours.
 Blue and orange are opposite sides on the colour-wheel, and therefore complimentary to each other, creating a high contrast sticking image - find out more about Complimentary Colours and Colour Wheels here.

 This video is a little off-topic, but it's so charming that I thought you might enjoy it.
 I filmed these baby seals at Kaikoura, in New Zealand, on one of my painting adventures.
 Amazingly, they travel from the safety of the New Zealand fur seal breeding colony on the beach, up the tiny Ohau stream inland for about a mile or so, to get to this magical pool and waterfall.
 Once there, they stay ( and play ) in the freshwater pool by themselves for anything from a few hours, to a couple of days.
 No adult seals make the journey.

 If you'd like to find out more about this amazing natural event, visit the NewZealand.com website here.

-Get the latest studio news delivered to your in-box; upcoming exhibitions, new paintings, new painting videos and more...
+Sign up to get the latest art studio news delivered to your in-box; find out about upcoming exhibitions, new paintings, new painting videos and more...